mathisonian/autopages/README.md

 ## Documentation

 More documentation coming soon.
-In the meantime feel free to contact the author. _(Coming soon)_
+In the meantime feel free to contact the author.